qbiomaster/Imaging-Biological-Systems/InLab-Data-analysis/InLab-Data.md

 What is SNR ? [video](https://www.google.com/search?q=signal+to+noise+ratio+fluorescence+microscopy&sca_esv=8482df87b229566e&sxsrf=AE3TifNCifrLtNLhK0aGvF9-saanBtyTUg%3A1758528109698&ei=bQLRaNWzKof6nsEP34qJsA4&oq=signal+to+noise+ratio+fluorescence+&gs_lp=Egxnd3Mtd2l6LXNlcnAiI3NpZ25hbCB0byBub2lzZSByYXRpbyBmbHVvcmVzY2VuY2UgKgIIATIGEAAYFhgeMgYQABgWGB4yBhAAGBYYHjIGEAAYFhgeMggQABiABBiiBDIFEAAY7wUyBRAAGO8FMgUQABjvBTIIEAAYgAQYogRIgA9QfVh9cAF4AJABAJgBYqABqQGqAQEyuAEDyAEA-AEBmAICoAJzwgIKEAAYsAMY1gQYR5gDAIgGAZAGBpIHAzEuMaAH_QmyBwMwLjG4B2rCBwUyLTEuMcgHDg&sclient=gws-wiz-serp#fpstate=ive&vld=cid:00690878,vid:mGPJBNsq7bA,st:0)

+[] what is SNR ?
+How would you calculate it ?

+Using what you have done before:

+[] Measure the SNR from the **GFP.tif** file.
+Explain how you proceed.

+[] Repeat this measurement from the Average projection.

+[] Comment on the relevance of these two measurements.

-## 6. Measure PSF
+## 6. Measure the PSF of a microscope

-Use the stack of SMLM.

-- what is a PSF ?
+[] what is a PSF ?
+How is it usually approximated ?
+Consequently, what characteristic measurement will you use to describe the PSF ?

+[] Open the **Nup107.tif** file.
+What do you see ?

+[] From this file, how can you measure the PSF of the microscope ?
+Justify and explain how you will proceed.

+[] Measure the PSF from at least ten single molecules.
+Plot the results.

 *Bonus*: here, writing a script in Python will allow you to analyze the 2000 frames, detect all the single molecules from the entire stack, fit them with Gaussians and extract the sigma. => you will get a more precise description of your PSF.

 ## 7. A few words on other types of data (1D)

-- [ ]  find FCS curves (1 and 2 components)
-- [ ]